-Someone may have suggested that being a school board member involves "one meeting per month."
-Don't believe it!
 Trustees spend an average of six to ten hours per week on school board-related business.
-This includes board meetings but could also involve serving as a liaison to communities, representing the board at events, serving as the designated spokesperson, serving on committees, taking part in trustee professional development activities, attending Saskatchewan School Boards Association events, etc. The financial compensation for this effort is minimal, but the rewards of serving children and community are great.
+This includes board meetings but could also involve serving as a liaison to communities, representing the board at events, serving as the designated spokesperson, serving on committees, taking part in trustee professional development activities, and attending Saskatchewan School Boards Association events.